Neurotic behaviour examples

 Emotionally stressed over little things.

-It is okay to feel sad when something bad has happened, but if you see someone getting upset over little things, it is another example of neurotic behavior.
+It is okay to feel sad when something bad has happened, but if you see someone getting upset over little things, it is another example of neurotic behaviour.
 He might be upset over the spilling of cereal, breaking a nail, or because his friend was 15 minutes late.
+Stressing out over little things is a problematic neurotic behaviour example.

 Sometimes neurotic behavior is because a person naturally has a neurotic personality.
 Which we commonly called neuroticism and is a personality type, not a medical problem.
 A neurotic personality actually has a natural buffer against stress.
 A person sees daily minor issues far worse than they actually are and then blame themselves for all the negativity and pessimism.
 They may continuously feel like this: